pasosdeJesus/stable-sl/README.md

 ## Contents of this monorepo and architecture

 This monorepo includes 3 applications:
-1. An application for the android phon that will be gateway for SMS and USSD, to send and receive payments with Orange Money automatically
+1. An application for the Android phone that will be gateway for SMS and USSD, to send and receive payments with Orange Money automatically
-2. A backend with a database that communicates with the user, with the oracle for quotes cUSD-SLE, with the database and with the CELO blockchain
+2. A backend with a database that communicates with the user, with the API for quotes cUSD-SLE, with the database and with the CELO blockchain
-3. A frontend to interact with the customers that can run as a web application and also as a MiniPay application
+3. A frontend to interact with the customers that initially can run as a web application and also as a MiniPay application

 The architecutre is presented in the following diagram:
 ![image](https://github.com/user-attachments/assets/78dba3a7-8aed-4df5-9fe6-cf418218c104)